govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-properties-1.0.md

 #### Glossaries

 The glossaries property is an array of objects that includes strategy and protocol information for loading glossaries of terms and definitions.
 Glossaries are shared among users and are generally accessible through the data popup.
+See the related specification for glossary files [here](https://github.com/state-hiu/cybergis-client-spec/blob/master/1.0/cybergis-client-spec-glossary-1.0.md).

 Example